Wafa-Abbassi/wafa-phonebook-app-client/README.md

 # PhoneBook-App:

 It's a single page react app ( smooth and responsive one ), that simulate multiple page app with react-router mode.
 It use Cloudinary database for save contacts photo and data.
-Also, facebook account kit for login system with phone ( verfication included ).
+Also, facebook account kit for login system with phone ( verification included ).

 App contains next pages (which switch with react-router):